30km | 4 hrs

 Cell phone service is limited in some areas along the route.

-Public washrooms are very limited and only available at towns along Highway 40.
+Public washrooms are very limited and only available at towns (Blaine Lake and Marcelin) along Highway 40.

 Please watch for and yield to large farm machinery in the area during seeding and harvest.
 Respect both private property and the natural landscapes in the area.